commtech/fscc-windows/README.md

 function returns, there are a couple of errors specific to the FSCC you might encounter.

 STATUS_IO_TIMEOUT: If you are trying to use an FSCC port without a transmit clock present,
-            this check can be turned off with the 'ignore_timeout' option.
+            this check can be turned off with the 'Ignore Timeout' parameter.

 STATUS_BUFFER_TOO_SMALL: If the count parameter passed into the write() function
           is larger